Free trial

 Estimate the value of these benefits and add them to your total savings.
 These indirect savings might not be as easy to quantify, but they’re just as important.

-3. Calculation your total investment cost
+3. Calculate your total investment cost

 Gather quotes from software vendors and make sure you’re clear on all the costs—licensing, implementation, customization, training, and any new equipment or technology you’ll need.
 These will be your total investment costs.